Negative volume index: Dysart's NVI and PVI

-He called PVI the “majority” curve.
-Dysart distinguished between the actions of the “majority” and those of the “minority.”
+He called PVI the "majority" curve.
+Dysart distinguished between the actions of the "majority" and those of the "minority".
 The majority tends to emulate the minority, but its timing is not as sharp as that of the minority.
-When the majority showed an appetite for stocks, the PVI was usually “into new high ground” as happened in 1961.
+When the majority showed an appetite for stocks, the PVI was usually "into new high ground" as happened in 1961.

 It is said that the two indicators assume that "smart" money is traded on quiet days (low volume) and that the crowd trades on very active days.
 Therefore, the negative volume index picks out days when the volume is lower than on the previous day, and the positive index picks out days with a higher volume.

-Dysart’s Interpretation of NVI and PVI
+Dysart's Interpretation of NVI and PVI

 Besides an article he wrote for Barron's in 1967, not many of Dysart's writings are available.
-What can be interpreted about Dysart's NVI is that whenever it rises above a prior high, and the DJIA is trending up, a “Bull Market Signal” is given.
-When the NVI falls below a prior low, and the DJIA is trending down, a “Bear Market Signal” is given.
+What can be interpreted about Dysart's NVI is that whenever it rises above a prior high, and the DJIA is trending up, a "Bull Market Signal" is given.
+When the NVI falls below a prior low, and the DJIA is trending down, a "Bear Market Signal" is given.
 The PVI is interpreted in reverse.

-However, not all movements above or below a prior NVI or PVI level generate signals, as Dysart also designated “bullish” and “bearish penetrations.”
-These penetrations could occur before or after a Bull or Bear Market Signal, and at times were called “reaffirmations” of a signal.
-In 1969, he articulated one rule: “signals are most authentic when the NVI has moved sideways for a number of months in a relatively narrow range.”
-Dysart cautioned that “there is no mathematical system devoid of judgment which will continuously work without error in the stock market.”
+However, not all movements above or below a prior NVI or PVI level generate signals, as Dysart also designated "bullis" and "bearish penetrations".
+These penetrations could occur before or after a Bull or Bear Market Signal, and at times were called "reaffirmations" of a signal.
+In 1969, he articulated one rule: "signals are most authentic when the NVI has moved sideways for a number of months in a relatively narrow range".
+Dysart cautioned that "there is no mathematical system devoid of judgment which will continuously work without error in the stock market".

-According to Dysart, between 1946 and 1967, the NVI “rendered 17 significant signals,” of which 14 proved to be right (an average of 4.32% from the final high or low) and 3 wrong (average loss of 6.33%).
-However, NVI “seriously erred” in 1963-1964 and in 1968, which concerned him.
-In 1969, Dysart reduced the weight he had previously given to the NVI in his analyses because NVI was no longer a “decisive” indicator of the primary trend, although it retained an “excellent ability to give us ‘leading’ indications of short-term trend reversals.”
+According to Dysart, between 1946 and 1967, the NVI "rendered 17 significant signals", of which 14 proved to be right (an average of 4.32% from the final high or low) and 3 wrong (average loss of 6.33%).
+However, NVI "seriously erred" in 1963-1964 and in 1968, which concerned him.
+In 1969, Dysart reduced the weight he had previously given to the NVI in his analyses because NVI was no longer a "decisive" indicator of the primary trend, although it retained an "excellent ability to give us 'leading' indications of short-term trend reversals."

 A probable reason for the NVI losing its efficacy during the mid-1960s may have been the steadily higher NYSE daily volume due to the dramatic increase in the number of issues traded so that prices rose on declining volume.
-Dysart’s NVI topped out in 1955 and trended down until at least 1968, although the DJIA moved higher during that period.
+Dysart's NVI topped out in 1955 and trended down until at least 1968, although the DJIA moved higher during that period.

-Norman G. Fosback has attributed the “long term increase in the number of issues traded” as a reason for a downward bias in a cumulative advance-decline line.
+Norman G. Fosback has attributed the "long term increase in the number of issues traded" as a reason for a downward bias in a cumulative advance-decline line.
 Fosback was the next influential technician in the story of NVI and PVI.